Ryo Mizuno (motorcyclist)

-Ryo Mizuno (水野 涼, Mizuno Ryō) is a Japanese motorcycle racer.
-He competes in the British Superbike Championship on a factory-supported Honda Fireblade.
-Previously racing in the MFJ All Japan Road Race JSB1000 Championship, aboard a Honda CBR1000RR, he was the All Japan J-GP3 champion in 2015, and the All Japan J-GP2 champion in 2017.
+Ryo Mizuno (水野 涼, Mizuno Ryō) is a Japanese motorcycle racer who competes in the JSB1000 class of the All Japan Road Race Championship for Team Kagayama, aboard a Ducati Panigale V4 R.

+Mizuno previously competed in the British Superbike Championship on a factory-supported Honda Fireblade.
+He was the All Japan J-GP3 champion in 2015, and the J-GP2 champion in 2017.